aria-ml/dataeval/docs/source/concepts/Embeddings.md

 - **Drift monitoring**: Detecting when production data differs systematically from training data

+Although DataEval can work with raw image data, it is inadvisable to do so.
-DataEval cannot work directly with raw image data.
-You must first convert your images to embeddings using DataEval's {class}`.Embeddings` class, which handles the transformation from pixels to vectors.
+DataEval treats embeddings geometrically as vectors in a high-dimensional space.
+Raw image data treated as vectors have much higher dimensionality, and furthermore their geometric properties do not map cleanly to perceptual properties.
+Imperceptible differences in pixel data-- from e.g. a 1 pixel shift, or a slight rescaling or rotation--can result in large measured distances.
+Therefore we strongly recommend that you first convert your images to embeddings using DataEval's {class}`.Embeddings` class, which handles the transformation from pixels to vectors.

 ## Creating embeddings